 Maintain medium heat in the pan, and add additional olive oil to the pan if necessary.
 Add the mushrooms, along with some salt and pepper.
 Sauté the mushrooms until soft, about 3-5 minutes.

 Once the mushrooms are soft, make a space in the middle of the pan and add the garlic.
 Allow the garlic to cook for one minute and then mix it in with the mushrooms.
-Add the marsala wine and allow the mushrooms to cook in the eone for one minute.
-Now add the chicken stock mixture.
-Scrape up any brown bits from the bottom of the pan with a spatula and then stir.
-Turn the heat to low and allow the sauce to simmer for 2-3 minutes to slightly thicken.
-Season to taste.
+Add the marsala wine, and scrape up any brown bits from the bottom of the pan with a spatula and then stir.
+Allow the wine to reduce for two to three minutes.
+Now add the chicken stock.
+Turn the heat to low and allow the sauce to simmer for 3-4 minutes.

 Remove the chicken breasts from the oven and nestle them into the sauce.
-Allow the chicken to simmer in the sauce on low for another 5-7 minutes, until the chicken cooks through.
+Ensure they are fully covered in the sauce.
+Spoon the sauce over the chicken to fully coat them, if needed.
+Allow the chicken to simmer in the sauce on low for another 5 minutes.

-To serve, add one or two pieces of the chicken to a plate.
-Spoon some of the marsala sauce and mushrooms over the chicken and garnish with chopped parsley.
-I recommend serving with a side of pasta or roasted potatoes.
+To serve, add a piece of the chicken to a plate.
+Spoon a generous portion of the marsala sauce and mushrooms over the chicken and garnish with chopped parsley.
+I recommend serving with mashed potatoes, but spaghetti or buttered noodles work equally well also.